-5 Age-adjusted death rates were not calculated for this study because the study region is defined by zip codes and available data is not structured to support calculation of age-adjusted death rates at the zip code level.
+5 Age-adjusted death rates were not calculated for this study because the study region is defined by zip codes, and available data are not structured to support calculation of age-adjusted death rates at the zip code level.
+Age-group death rates are used as an alternative.